julnav2010/Master-Thesis-Navdahl/README.md

 # Master-Thesis-Navdahl
 Code utilized to obtain the results in my master thesis: Climate responses to a rapid phaseout of Black Carbon emissions, with a focus on the Asian summer monsoon.

+The simulations were performed on resources provided by Sigma2 - the National Infrastructure for High Performance Computing and Data Storage in Norway.

 The code is available in the folder 'Github' in this repository.

 Abstract: